fusionlanguage/fut/doc/reference.md

 Different target languages have different character encodings.
 `str.Length` and index/offset are defined in terms of _code units_,
 which might be 8-bit or 16-bit.
-An ASCII character is encoded as a single code unit, but Unicode _code points_ can be stored in several code units, typically encoded as [UTF-8](https://en.wikipedia.org/wiki/UTF-8) or [UTF-16](https://en.wikipedia.org/wiki/UTF-16).
+An ASCII character is always encoded as a single code unit, but Unicode _code points_ can be stored in several code units, typically encoded as [UTF-8](https://en.wikipedia.org/wiki/UTF-8) or [UTF-16](https://en.wikipedia.org/wiki/UTF-16).
 However, Fusion doesn't enforce any encoding.